 The minimum opening period is usually 2 weeks, but accelerated options are also possible.
 The average opening time is about three to four weeks.

 Account opening procedure

-At the initial stage, you should understand what goals you are pursuing by opening an account with a foreign bank.
+At the initial stage, you should understand what goals you are pursuing by opening bank accounts a foreign bank.
 It can be a settlement (operational) account, or it can be an investment one.
-After that, it is necessary to analyze possible banks and compare their conditions and commissions.
+After that, it is necessary to analyze possible banks and compare their conditions and commissions for bank accounts maintenance.
 Having an understanding of which banks are suitable for you, we advise you to contact one of the bank’s employees to clarify the opening procedure.
 Typically, this procedure looks like this: